 There’s nothing quite like showing love through food, and while a date night out feels glitzy, we love the intimacy of date night at home.
-You could make your special someone their favorite food, or pick a recipe that you’d normally reserve for a special occasion.
+You could make your special someone their favorite food, or pull out a recipe that you’d normally reserve for a special occasion.
 Will you plan multiple courses and finish with a decadent dessert for two?
-Or, perhaps you’ll keep it simple: Light a few candles and dig into a creamy bowl of pasta.
+Or, will you keep it simple by lighting a few candles and sharing a large, creamy bowl of pasta?

-There’s plenty of people to cook outside of a romantic partner, too.
-Treat your family to a better-than-weeknight dinner or invite over your closest pals and toast your friendship.
-Our date night menu suggests at-home cocktails to start your date, an epicurean dinner, and indulgent sweets to bring a restaurant-worthy experience to your candlelit table–no awkward small talk required.
+An idealized Valentine’s dinner doesn’t have to be just for romantic partners.
+Gather those closest to you, family or friends, or treat yourself to a night of ambience and flavor.
+Our date night menu suggests at-home cocktails to start your date, an epicurean dinner, and indulgent sweets to bring a restaurant-worthy experience to your candlelit table—no awkward small talk required.

 Date Night Cocktails

 Anything sparkling feels celebratory.
-The french 75 requires minimal ingredients (and you can use cheap bubbles, too!) but inspires maximum sophistication.
+The classic French 75 requires minimal ingredients (and you can use cheap bubbles, too!) but feels like maximum sophistication.

 The sparkling theme continues with festive spritzes.
 Plus, the low proof cocktails means you can sip it on a weeknight without fear of a rough morning.
 Spiced orange ginger ale brings hints of winter spice to this date night drink.

 This creamy, hot dip oozes decadence.
 And, while spinach-and-artichoke or buffalo-chicken dip feel party-worthy, the succulent crab meat gives this recipe a level of date-night elegance.

 Forget the oyster bar—oysters at home are easy to prepare and even more fun to share.
 Dress them up for date night with a homemade apple mignonette and whipped celery root.
 You can prep the toppings in advance and wait until your date arrives to shuck the oysters together—extra hands will make quick work of the process.